elibroftw/blog.elijahlopez.ca/content/posts/monero-vs-privacy-coins.md

 I was trying to test out ZCash because to confirm that creating sheilded transactions are incredibly slow.
 There are no demos online showing the time it takes to generate a simple shielded transaction.

-I will admit, there aren't videos showing Monero transaction creations, but I'm planning to make that video myself since the time to generate a transaction is max 30 seconds for one receiver, and the majority of this time comes from fee estimation.
-In my opinion, this is a UX problem, since transaction generations speed up exponentially after one has been generated.
+For Monero, below is a video I made demoing a Monero transaction with one receiving address.
+The relevant portions took only 10 seconds!
+Most of the time was spent entering an address, an amount, entering my password, moving the GUI, and me talking.

+{{< youtube _Sqn7aaR1oM >}}

-Searching online yields in some guy using two webapps and a CLI to send ZEC to many receivers, but he cut the waiting process.
+Searching online for Zcash demos yields some guy using two webapps and a CLI to send ZEC to many receivers.
+He cut the waiting process.

 ## Leadership?
 Of a cryptocurrency?